fuzzygroup/blog/_posts/2016-08-17-working-with-the-gem-ecosystem.md

 This is a very cool implementation of what's called phrase extraction which takes a corpus of text and finds the phrases that matter.
 The disappointing thing with it is that its 5 to 6 years old.
 Rather than walking away like I normally do, I clicked on the # next to the fork button and that showed me [this](http://imgur.com/AlZm3Wz).

-What I see here is that a user named rrphotosoft has a newwer version of the gem.
+What I see here is that a user named [rrphotosoft](https://github.com/rrphotosoft/) has a newer version of the gem.
 Now if I want to use this for my Rails application then I can just add it to Gemfile with the :git syntax:

 gem 'term-extract', :git => 'https://github.com/rrphotosoft/term-extract/'

 # Making Your Own Version of a Gem
 But what if there isn't a newer fork of a gem, what then?
 Well thankfully its actually pretty easy to get around:

-1. Fork the gem to your own github account.
+1. Fork the gem to your own Github account.
 2. Clone the gem to your computer.
 3. Modify the source code as needed (global search is a huge help here)
 4. Save the changes with the normal: